|City/Town: • Gulf Hammock|

 Gulf Hammock is an extremely small community located near the west coast of Florida that once rivaled Gainesville in terms of size.
 According to residents, the town was spread out throughout the woods and was run by the Paterson-McInnis Lumber Company.

-The school area in the back has since collapsed, and the pews have been re-purposed by some local residents who have used them as benches for their porch.
+The school area in the back has since collapsed, and the pews have been re-purposed by some local residents who have used them as benches for their porches.
 On my visit, the neighbors across the street warned me to be careful as the walls were on the verge of collapsing.
 It’s only a matter of time before the rest of the building collapses along with the rest of it.